 Heathfield and District

-Age Concern, Heathfield and District is a local, independently registered charity affiliated to the National organisation rebranded as Age UK.
+Age Concern, Heathfield and District is a local, independent, registered charity (Charity Commission Number 205665).
 We have a Chairman and Executive Committee who meet regularly to ensure the efficient running of the service, with our minibus and hospital car services, as well as our Men’s Shed, run entirely by volunteers.

 You can scroll down the page to read about the services we provide and find out how you can support us, either as a volunteer or by making a donation – or simply click on the list below to go straight to a specific section.

 Our minibus service started in 1990 with the aim of taking older residents in and around Heathfield to collect their pensions and do their weekly shopping.
 We now have three specially modified buses to enable wheelchair access and a team of sixteen volunteer drivers.
 We have a number of regular weekly bus routes and also receive requests for day trips and outings throughout the year; the service is now run jointly by Elizabeth Keating, Dawn Brock and Carol Ewart.
 Over the past twelve months our 3 minibuses covered just over 12,500 miles and carried a total of 4,105 passengers.

 Our minibus service offers transport to a number of local events such as the very popular lunches held at the Union Church in Heathfield and the Country Lunches at Punnets Town Village Hall.
 In addition, passengers are picked up and transported into Heathfield for weekly shopping trips and to attend the Age We Care Day Centre, in Horam

 Each of our buses has been specially modified to enable easy access via a tail lift for passengers who have limited mobility or those confined to wheelchairs.